pouretrebelle/chareads.com/content/books/migrated/2014-12-18-restaurant-end-of-universe/index.md

 isbn13: 9780330491211

 summary: |
-  When all questions of space, time, matter and the nature of being have been resolved, only one question remains -- "Where shall we have dinner?'
-The Restaurant at the End of the Universe provides the ultimate gastronomic experience, and for once there's no morning after to worry about. --back cover
+  When all questions of space, time, matter and the nature of being have been resolved, only one question remains — "Where shall we have dinner?'
+The Restaurant at the End of the Universe provides the ultimate gastronomic experience, and for once there's no morning after to worry about. —back cover

 series:
   title: Hitchhiker's Guide to the Galaxy